 The Midlands-based "Foxes" had a good run under Martin O'Neill's management in the late nineties, but things went rapidly downhill after he went north of the border for Celtic in 2000.
 Leicester got relegated to League One in 2008, but they bounced back the following season and spent the next five seasons in the Championship.
 After being absent from the Premier League for ten years, the Foxes achieved promotion in 2014, following a miraculous rally that saw them come from bottom into safety within two months.
 Following a tumultuous offseason that saw their old manager sacked, the club swiftly appointed Claudio The Tinkerman Ranieri, former Chelsea boss, who had never won a top flight title in his 28 year career as a manager.
 Despite all the oddsnote , most notably the now infamous 5000/1 odds of the side winning the league, the squad made up of mostly bargain buys, cast-offs and supposed has-beens managed to defy all logic and reason to win the 2015/16 title, the first league title in the club's history, and in the eyes of many, a victory for passion and teamwork over money and power in football.
 Their 2016/17 season wasn't quite so successful, with the worst title defence in over half a century, to the point that Ranieri was sacked in February 2017 (which led to a pretty big backlash pretty much everywhere owing to his popularity).
 Tragedy struck the club early in the 2018/19 season, when a helicopter carrying widely beloved owner Vichai Srivaddhanaprabha crashed, killing everyone aboard and leading to mass mourning from everyone in the league.
-364 days later, Leicester won NINE-nil AT Southampton, en route to a season challenging Manchester City for second place behind a rampaging Liverpool, ahead of Big Six teams Tottenham, Arsena, Chelsea, and Manchester United.
+364 days later, Leicester won NINE-nil AT Southampton, en route to a season challenging Manchester City for second place behind a rampaging Liverpool, ahead of Big Six teams Tottenham, Arsenal, Chelsea, and Manchester United.
 Ultimately, they fell short of their lofty performance, finishing 5th, and they once again find themselves in the title race.

 - Manchester City

-The current league champions.
 Perennial underachievers until being bought by Arab Sheik Mansour, after which the team became serious contenders, winning the 2011-12 title under Roberto Mancini and the 2013/14 title under Manuel Pellegrini, capitalising on the faltering at the end of the season of a previously rampant Liverpool side.
 Fans of other teams find City as controversial because of the team's overwhelming wealth and despite their secure position at the top end of the Premier League, they have yet to translate it to European success, the standard by which every top club is ultimately judged.
 Have a persistent problem playing against Liverpool, especially at Anfield, the only stadium they've failed to win at since the Mansour takeover, and in general since 2003.
-Became teh first team to break 100 points in the Premier League era in 2017/18, despite stumbling at the end.
+Became the first team to break 100 points in the Premier League era in 2017/18, despite stumbling at the end.
 Came from as many as 10 points behind Liverpool to secure the 2018/19 campaign, only making it certain on the final day.
 The next season, however, saw City slide back into a battle against Leicester City for 3rd place as Liverpool surged forward and never let the lead slip.
 In February they also received a sentence from UEFA over their Financial Fair Play transgressions that led to a ban from European competitions for the next two seasons; the ban was subsequently overturned on appeal by the Court of Arbitration for Sport, prompting righteous delight/relief from City fans and disgust from almost everyone else.
 They started slowly in 2020/21, but came back with a vengeance to clinch the title ten points ahead of their Manchester rivals.

 - Manchester United